codatio/demo-auth-flow/README.md

 ## The demo

-Indicative of a digital lending onboarding experience.
-Blah Blah.
+This demo is indicative of a where Codat might fit in to a digital lending onboarding experience.
+Copay is a fictional digital lender looking to gather financial data from prospective customers in order to make a credit decision.

 ## Running the project